Active Sitting at Work: Reduce Back Pain and Stay Focused

 1. Back Pain

 Office workers typically spend their time in one of three positions: upright, slumped, or leaning forward.
-Slumped posture reduces stabilizing muscle activity, while forward leaning increases muscle overactivity, causing fatigue and imbalance.
-Research shows trunk muscles remain inactive for up to 30% of total sitting time, weakening the spine’s natural support system.
+Slumped posture reduces stabilizing muscle activity, while forward leaning increases muscle over-activity, causing fatigue and imbalance.
+People with chronic lower back pain often exhibit atrophy in the lumbar multifidus, a small but crucial muscle responsible for spinal stabilization.
+Alarmingly, research shows these trunk muscles remain inactive for 30% of total sitting time (Kuster et al., 2020), weakening the spine’s natural support system.

 2. Metabolic Disruption and Increased Mortality Risk

-People who sit for more than 10 hours a day show a significant correlation with higher all-cause mortality.
-Prolonged sitting affects the activity of muscle proteins responsible for glucose transport and reduces lipoprotein lipase (LPL) activity, compromising metabolic function and increasing chronic disease risk.
+People who sit for more than 10 hours a day (and yes, that includes the hours spent lounging after work) show a significant correlation with higher all-cause mortality.
+But how does this happen?
+Research indicates that prolonged sitting affects the activity of key muscle proteins responsible for glucose transport (Park et al., 2020).
+Additionally, physical inactivity reduces lipoprotein lipase (LPL) activity – an enzyme that helps manage cholesterol levels.
+These internal disruptions compromise metabolic function and contribute to chronic disease and premature death.
+So, the issue isn’t just sitting – it's what your body stops doing when you sit too much, too often.

 3. Poor Circulation and Inflammation